Scalability Considerations for Impala

 File handle cache entries are evicted as the cache fills up, or based on a timeout period when they have not been accessed for some time.

-profiles in the Impala web UI.
+query profiles in the Impala Web UI.
 Look for the ratio of

-Before starting any evaluation, run some representative queries to "warm up" the cache,
+any evaluation, run several representative queries to "warm up" the cache because